 What To See When Visiting the Duomo in Florence

 1. The Baptistery in the Piazza del Duomo

-The Baptistery is the oldest building in the square and was constructed in mid 11th century.
-Between the 14th and 16th Century the Gates of Paradise were constructed by Lorenzo Ghiberti from a commission by the Baptistery, who wanted the panels depicting the stories of the Old Testament.
+The Baptistery is the oldest building in the square and was constructed in the mid-11th century.
+Between the 14th and 16th centuries, the Gates of Paradise were constructed by Lorenzo Ghiberti from a commission by the Baptistery, who wanted the panels depicting the stories of the Old Testament.

 These doors are copies of the original doors that were commissioned.
 The panel shown above depicts the Old Testament story of Solomon and the Queen of Sheba.